jonaandresen/Auto-Accepter-CS2/README.md

 # Auto-Accepter-CS2
-Simple tool to automatically accept an upcoming game.
+Simple tool to automatically accept an upcoming game in Counter-Strike 2

 # How does it work?
 - Start the autoaccept.exe in the releases folder